ezEngine/docs-src/pages/docs/assets/asset-browser.md

 ## Create Asset Documents

-You can create new asset [documents](../editor/editor-documents.md) by right clicking a folder on the bottom left, or an asset on the right and selecting *New > Asset Type*.
+You can create new asset [documents](../editor/editor-documents.md) by right clicking a folder on the left or the empty area of a folder on the right or an existing asset on the right and then selecting *New > Asset Type*.
 The advantage over creating a document via *File > Create...* is that the create file dialog opens directly in the location of the selected asset or folder, which makes it easier to create a new asset next to an existing asset.

 ## Display Assets in Recently Used Order